TIG Welding Explained

 TIG Welding Process

 The first step in the TIG welding process is to adjust the machine to the right settings, such as the current and voltage, through the rotating knobs on the machine.
 Next, the correct pressure for the inert gas in the supply tank must be set through a flowmeter regulator.
 The TIG torch should also be modified according to the project requirements by choosing an electrode with the correct diameter, TIG collet, and other parts.
-Above everything else, prioritise having clean protective gear to have clear vision while doing welds.
+Above everything else, prioritise having clean protective gear to have a clear vision while doing welds.

 After all the prep work is done, it’s time to weld the metals together.
 Several things should be considered to ensure a smooth flow of operation: the arc length, travel speed, torch angle, and other precautionary measures.
 TIG welds can run weld beads without filler material, only melting the base metals, but you can use it with filler rods or metal coils if the project requires it to.

+Although the internet is filled with so-called TIG cold welding videos and pictures, this method has nothing to do with the actual cold welding process.
 It focuses on the appearance of the welds but it actually lacks fusion due to significantly reduced heat input and is rather ineffective in creating strong, permanent joints.

 TIG Welding Aluminium